 - Both my husband and I have synced alarms on our phones to remind me to take my medication on time every time

-However, interestingly enough within the eight years that I’ve lived with epilepsy, watching and observing my seizure activity closely, I’ve come to take notice that there are in fact unusual seizure triggers.
+However, interestingly enough within the almost nine years that I’ve lived with epilepsy, watching and observing my seizure activity closely, I’ve come to take notice that there are in fact unusual seizure triggers.
 Yes, there are other things in this world that do indeed set off seizure activity you wouldn’t find anywhere on the internet and that would most likely boggle even your neurologist.
 Now, not everyone is affected by these unusual seizure triggers, as everyone is different.
 Was I surprised to discover my unusual seizure triggers?
 You better believe I was astounded!
 Even sharing with my own neurologist, his eyebrow shot right up.
 What are these unusual triggers?

 My Unusual Triggers: